 This is one category where it really pays to head to a store and try out a model you’re interested in.
 When we had our stack of keyboards in for review, people couldn’t help but touch and play with them.
 They all came with different needs and biases.
 There’s truly no one size to fit all, but our reviews aim to give you enough specifics to make a sound decision.
-See below for more on how we tested.
+Check out our buying advice at the end to help you choose from other models you find.

-We’d criticize its use of two AAA batteries versus the Iogear’s one, but the Microsoft keyboard also is supposed to last twice as long—for up to two years.
+We’d criticize its use of two AAA batteries, but it’s supposed to last for up to two years.

 [$49.95 MSRP; available through Amazon.]